jtmcg/goblin-trouble/dramatisPersonae.md

 | Sarah | Sergeant of the Connyberran Bulldogs | | |

 ### The Dam
+Dworic and Tordek, two dwarves that worked at the dam, came to Whitemeadow seeking help liberating the dam from its goblin occupation and repairing its imminent collapse, which would spell certain doom for the occupants of the region.
+The Party followed the dwarves north to the dam and managed to succeed in both tasks, as well as swell their numbers when [Kramdram Benkam](#kramdram-benkam---heith-kippenhan) decided to join their ranks.

 | Name | Relevance | Relations | Description |
 | ---- | --------- | --------- | ----------- |
 | Eberk | Keeper of the Delian Order.
 Bestowed the [Blessing of the Delian Order](https://www.dndbeyond.com/magic-items/4529817-blessing-of-the-delian-order-splint-mail) on Merrick's armor | | |

 ### Dieties, Legends, and Villains
+Various beings of power, most of which have been encountered in dreams, visions, or ill-portents

 | Name | Relevance | Relations | Description |
 | ---- | --------- | --------- | ----------- |